-I'm a full-time reporter for Environmental Health News, covering issues related to environmental health and justice with a focus on Western Pennsylvania.
+I'm an author and journalist.
+I work full time for Environmental Health News, covering issues related to environmental health and justice with a focus on Western Pennsylvania.

 I've received recognition or awards from the Society of Environmental Journalists, the Association of Health Care Journalists, the Society of Professional Journalists, the National Institute of Health Care Management, the Group Against Smog and Pollution, and the Carnegie Science Center for my reporting on environmental health and justice.

 You can find my most recent reporting here.

 I'm also the co-founder of the Pittsburgh chapter of the National Association of LGBTQ Journalists (a.k.a.
 NLGJA).

 I hold an MFA in Creative Nonfiction and proudly consider myself a word nerd.
 My narrative essays have appeared in literary magazines including Creative Nonfiction and Flyway.

 When I'm not reading or writing, I like to be traveling and eating fancy vegetarian food.
 I've gone on adventures in Japan, Thailand, Malaysia, China, India, Vietnam, Venezuela, Brazil, South Africa, Tanzania, and much of Europe, and I spent a year living in Taiwan.
 I'm on a lifelong mission to sample the savory pancakes of all nations.